 - Set WSL 2 as default

-I’ll walk through each of these steps in turn using the PowerShell app you can find in the Windows Start Menu.
-While it is possible to nebula WSL 1 using a GUI, it’s simple much faster to use the command line — and since WSL is a CLI tool, it kinda makes sense too.
+Note: it is possible to install WSL 1 using a GUI too but it’s much faster to use the command line, and since WSL is a CLI tool it kinda makes sense too!

 Regardless of which version of WSL you want to use you first need to enable it.
 To do this open the PowerShell tool as an Administrator and run the command below.
 Be careful not to mistype or leave out any character in the command: